 Grenville did not want to think about The Tree of Knowledge.
 He remembered when he and Emmeline had first moved to Aylton Hall, before the war.
 He had retired from the Army after twenty years of service, and his ageing, childless uncle had wanted him to inherit the house and the baronetcy.
 Through Grenville, the ancient family name would be preserved, and the proud coat of arms carved above the arch of the gatehouse would remain a stone record of his pedigree.

 It had been a time of great peace for them, a time to be together, and watch their children grow up.
 He remembered a time in early autumn, when the countryside around Aylton was gilded with the ripeness of harvest.
 The air was still and fragrant and warm, and wasps hovered in the lush orchard, basking in the heat reflected from the red brick walls.
 The children were down by the river, racing twigs.
-He was smoking on the terrace, and Emmeline had picked him a crimson apple, holding it out on the palm of her hand, smiling, like Eve, red-lipped, with dark, luminous eyes.
-The sun lit the gold locket at her throat, her lace collar, and her glossy dark hair.
+He was sitting on the terrace, and Emmeline had picked him a crimson apple, holding it out on the palm of her hand, smiling, like Eve, red-lipped, with dark, luminous eyes.
+The sun lit the gold locket at her throat, her lace collar, and her glossy brown hair.
 He leant forward to take the apple, and kept her hand, and kissed the fingertips.

 ‘Grenville?’
 He heard Emmeline’s voice.
 ‘Dearest?’
 The vision faded, and he felt a sense of overwhelming relief.
 His heartbeat gathered pace.
 He looked down at the browning apple core that he held in his fingers, and could not remember having eaten.